yasyf/controlio/README.md

 # Controlio

 Controlio is a simple service which allows you to control your computer via SMS **and voice**.
-With one simple registration step, you not longer have to be bound to your clunkly machine for on-the-go operations.
+With one simple registration step, you no longer have to be bound to your clunky machine for on-the-go operations.
 No more running out of the house, only to remember you forgot to do something on your computer!

 ## Setup